theringsofsaturn/IBM_Data_Science/README.md

     This repository contains my notebooks and projects on IBM Data Science Experience (IBM Watson Studio) for the course <a href="https://www.coursera.org/professional-certificates/ibm-data-science">IBM Data Science Professional Certificate.</a> <br>

-<i>I am interested in Data Science because Data Science is the future!
+<p><i>I am interested in Data Science because Data Science is the future!
 I am very excited because this field is a journey of discovery, insights, and innovation.
 Data Science change our world in amazing ways, from making new life-saving medicines to self-driving cars.
 This is a rapidly evolving area, you’ve got to keep learning to keep up.
 If you’re not, you’re falling behind.
 It is is incredibly exciting in my view.
-However Big Data also has negative effects in opinion, such as reducing privacy and security.</i>
+However Big Data also has negative effects in opinion, such as reducing privacy and security.</i></p>
 </body>
 </html>